AustinCodingAcademy/Exams/PHPIntro/01-Midterm/Midterm-Part1.md

 ### Problem

-What do you have to type to get into PHP mode so you can type PHP code?
+a) What do you have to type to get into PHP mode so you can type PHP code?

 Answer:

-What happens if you just type stuff directly into a .php file without typing that?
+b) What happens if you just type stuff directly into a .php file without typing that?

 Answer:

 ### Problem